Stroke recovery • dexterity • keyboard confidence

 I had an ischemic stroke in March 2025.
 This site is my personal recovery journey — and a growing set of gentle tools for others rebuilding hand control, typing confidence, and that strange missing “mental map” of the keyboard.

-These mini-games are designed to be calm, accessible, and repeatable.
+These browser-based exercises are designed to be calm, accessible, and repeatable.
 They are not medical treatment — they are practice tools to use alongside professional advice.
+Work at your own pace and focus on accuracy rather than speed.

 Type a short paragraph at your own pace.
 Focus on accuracy, not speed, and track recent results.